What Is A Bunch Of Giraffes Called

 The Significance of the Term "Tower"

 The term "tower" is particularly apt for describing a group of giraffes for several reasons.
 First, it reflects their towering height.
-Giraffes are the tallest mammals on Earth, with adult males reaching heights of up to 18 feet.
+Still, giraffes are the tallest mammals on Earth, with adult males reaching heights of up to 18 feet.
 When a group of giraffes stands together, their long necks and bodies create an imposing vertical presence, resembling a natural tower.

 Second, the term "tower" conveys a sense of stability and strength.
-While giraffe social bonds may be fluid, the presence of a group of giraffes can be reassuring and protective.
+Also, while giraffe social bonds may be fluid, the presence of a group of giraffes can be reassuring and protective.
 The collective height and mass of a tower of giraffes can deter predators and provide a sense of security for its members.

 Finally, the term "tower" has a certain whimsical and poetic quality that captures the unique charm of these animals.
-Unlike more prosaic terms such as "herd" or "group," "tower" evokes a sense of wonder and admiration for the giraffe's graceful presence in the African landscape.
+Plus, unlike more prosaic terms such as "herd" or "group," "tower" evokes a sense of wonder and admiration for the giraffe's graceful presence in the African landscape.
 It is a fitting tribute to these magnificent creatures and their fascinating social lives.

 Communication within a Tower